 - Civil installation checks - bunds, drains, hardstanding etc;

 - Safety system checks - relief devices installed etc;

-- Instrumentation and control checks - verification of set points, alarm
+- Instrumentation and control checks - verification of set points, alarm and trip testing etc:

 - Inert material tests using water and air as appropriate;